RedReaperLp/SocketAPI/README.md

 ## Initializing a Client:

 - The client is initialized with a host and a port to which it will connect

 ```java
     SocketClient client = new SocketClient(host, port);
 ```

 <br>

+## Requests:

 #### Creating a responding Request: